 In addition to volunteerism and scholarships, our Corporate Social Responsibility office engages our communities by partnering with nonprofit organizations and sponsoring their events.
-We select these opportunities based on how they align with our key focus areas (education, workforce and community) and how they connect to our key communities — children and at-risk youth, military members and veterans, and those in underrepresented populations.
+We select these opportunities based on how they align with our key focus areas (education, workforce and community) and how they connect to our college goals and key communities — children and at-risk youth, military members and veterans, and those in underrepresented populations.

 The American Red Cross is an emergency response organization.
 It assists with domestic disaster relief, community service, support and comfort for military members and their families, blood donation, educational programs focused on health and safety, and international relief and development.

 The mission of AEF is to administer programs that identify, develop and celebrate excellence in Pre-K through 12th grade Arizona public education through business and community partnerships.
 Signature programs include Teacher of the Year, A+ School of Excellence, Arizona Spelling Bee, Principals’ Leadership Academy of Arizona and more.

 The core ideology of Junior Achievement is to inspire and prepare young people to succeed in a global economy.
 The organization educates students about work readiness, entrepreneurship and financial literacy.
 Junior Achievement’s 330,000 classroom volunteers reach 9.7 million students in 122 countries.